MichalZal/MichalZal/README.md

 ## :woman_technologist: About Me :
  - I am a 18 y.o. student from poland.  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
- - Web development and dynamic programming is my passion ❤
+ - Web development and DevOPS is my passion ❤
- - Currently a student in Technical School in IT specialisation degree.
+ - Currently a student in Technical School in IT specialization.
  - My favourite language is Typescript and most used framework - React.

 ## :hammer_and_wrench: Technologies I use:
   <div>